Williamson scores 33, powers Pelicans past Raptors 126-108

 TIP-INS

-Raptors: G Fred VanVleet picked up his second technical foul and went to the locker room just 41 seconds into the second half. … Coach Nick Nurse said Pascal Siakam’s 10-game absence, during which Toronto went 5-5, helped the Raptors not be “so heavily reliant” on his 24.1 ppg scoring.
-“He’s obviously our go-to guy and best decision-maker, but it still doesn’t mean that we can’t work in some of the other things. … I’m just hoping we can stay healthy here for a little while.”
+Raptors: G Fred VanVleet picked up his second technical and went to the locker room 41 seconds into the second half. … Nurse said Siakam’s 10-game absence helped the Raptors not be “so heavily reliant” on his 24.1 ppg scoring.

 UP NEXT